inquiry @ City-As-School

 - Do your visuals tell the story you want told and add another layer to the words you carefully chose?

 - Did you cite your sources (incl. pics) in MLA8 or APA?
-Check out these tutorials.
+Check out this webquest or these tutorials:.

 - Did you read aloud to edit for punctuation and capitalization?